dxc-technology/DXC-Smart-Queue/README.md

 ## The App Demo
-Overview of the app and instructions for using it
+We created two versions of the app.
+One runs natively on Android mobile devices, the other runs natively on iOS mobile devices.
+Because deploying to an iOS device requires registration with iTunes and approval from Apple, the demo is for Android devices only.

 ### Install the App (Android)
-Overview here
-1. Instruction here
+1. From your Android device, download the APK: link
 1. Instruction here

 ### Select a destination